-- A designated SENDCo/Inclusion Manager who is non class based. - A team of Teaching Assistants - Membership of the Fosse Way School SEND Network which provides termly Network meetings for the SENDCo, ongoing professional support, staff training and access to the Network resource base. - A range of specialist resources for pupils and staff to use.
+- A designated SENDCo who is non class based. - A team of Teaching Assistants - Membership of the MSNP Trust SEND Network which provides termly Network meetings for the SENDCo, ongoing professional support, staff training and access to the Network external professionals. - A range of specialist resources for pupils and staff to use.

-Safeguarding pupils with special educational needs or disabiities
+Safeguarding pupils with special educational needs or disabilities

 Those pupils with special educational needs or disabilities may be more at risk of abuse than their peers.
-The school works closely with these pupils and families and listens to the pupils themselves through the process for formulation and regular review of additional support plans and child centered one page profiles.
+The school works closely with these pupils and families and listens to the pupils themselves through the process for formulation and regular review of additional support plans.
 Particular attention is given to those who may struggle to communicate with adults.
 See Child Protection and Safeguarding policy.